zevv/heliq/doc/model.md

   wavefunctions are specified as Gaussian wave packets in the Lua script (position, momentum, width).
 More complex initial states can be added later.

-- DEC-001: C++ / FFTW3 (double precision) / SDL3 / Dear ImGui.
-Rationale:
+- DEC-001: (revised) C++23 / SDL3 / Dear ImGui / GLES3.
+GPU solver via
-  FFTW is the gold standard for FFTs, double precision needed to preserve unitarity over thousands of timesteps, SDL3+ImGui already proven in the fft project.
+  VkFFT + OpenCL (primary), CPU fallback via FFTW float (fftwf).
+  Float32 throughout — psi_t = complex<float>.
+GPU operates in float32
+  natively, no conversion.
+Half the memory, adequate precision for visualization.
+See DEC-010.

 - DEC-002: The solver is grid-rank-agnostic.
 It operates on an N-dimensional complex array.
 FFTW handles arbitrary-rank transforms.
 The interpretation